 Skip links

-The cost of living crisis, Russian invasion of Ukraine and ongoing border delays mean the latest round of post-Brexit customs checks has been delayed from 1 July 2022 into late 2023 the UK government has confirmed today, 28 April 2022.
+The cost of living crisis, Russian invasion of Ukraine and ongoing border delays mean the latest round of post-Brexit customs checks has been delayed from 1 July 2022 to October 2023 the UK government has confirmed today, 28 April 2022.
 The controls on sanitary and phytosanitary (SPS) goods (like cheese and meat against diseases such as swine fever) were originally scheduled for 1 January 2021 when the UK left the EU Customs Union following its exit from the EU after 31 January 2020.

 Next round of phased Brexit border controls